 SaaS is correctly encouraging freedom for technology choice from the end-user, taking away the burden off the shoulders of IT but this is also where things start going sideways.

-In hindsight, the democratisation of technology is decentralising the IT.
-And what is empowering the departments is also taking away the control from the IT department.
+In hindsight, the democratisation of technology is decentralising IT.
+And what is empowering the departments is also taking away control from the IT department.
 A decentralised IT is one where 400 SaaS applications would have 800 collaborators in sync.

 Each SaaS application is found to have scattered collaborators in the following areas: